Are you trying to sell me something?

 - Don't phone, don't put me on a mailing list without first asking if I want to be on it,

-and don't buy or use press lists from spam services like Cision, Vocus, or Gorkana.
+and don't buy or use press lists from spam services like Cision, Vocus, Gorkana, or Meltwater.

 If you find out your p.r. agency is spamming journalists, or using lists from spammers like these,